gocyclops/cyclops/README.md

 go install github.com/cosmtrek/air@latest
 ```

-Edit the `air.toml` file in the root of your project.
+Edit the `.air.toml` file in the root of your project.

 Run Air: